Potcake dog: Overpopulation and rescue efforts

 The number of stray potcake dogs on the Turks and Caicos Islands has apparently increased, despite spay-and-neuter programmes designed to minimise their numbers.
 Because the territory is dependent on tourism, officials consider the dogs nuisances, and police have shot and poisoned them.
 Strays have a median age of three years.
 In the Bahamas, misconceptions about spaying and neutering dissuade residents from altering their pets.
 According to The Bahamas Advocates for Animal Rights group, there are 11,000 unowned dogs in New Providence.
 Forty-five percent of tourists report seeing roaming dogs, though two percent state they were "scared" by their presence.

 Local organizations adopt out stray potcake dogs to alleviate the overpopulation problem.
 In 2005, Turks and Caicos-based rescue organization Potcake Place became a registered charity.
 They run a puppy socialization program in which tourists take available potcakes on walks.
 Puppies are vaccinated and sent on airlifts to adopters worldwide.
 Additionally, several no-kill US shelters and nonprofit animal rescues accept potcake puppies.
 The Humane Society of Grand Bahama, located in Freeport, ships them to Florida on ferries.

 The canine charity OutPaws airlifted 1,001 potcakes from the Caribbean to Denver, Colorado, in 2013, and placed them all for adoption to Colorado families.
 The 1001st potcake wandered into camp shortly before the take-off of the plane, and was included in the group.

-In September 2019, the Humane Society of Grand Bahama was hit by Hurricane Dorian.
-The shelter was flooded by a storm surge and over 100 potcakes and potcats were lost.
-The remaining animals were sent to the US for medical treatment and to be eventually adopted out to new homes.